 National Flag of Myanmar

 The National Flag of Myanmar (Burma) was adopted in 2010.
-It consists of three horizontal stripes of yellow color which symbolizes solidarity, green for peace and tranquility and red for courage and decisiveness, with a large white star overlaid in the center.
+It consists of three horizontal stripes of yellow colour which symbolizes solidarity, green for peace and tranquillity and red for courage and decisiveness, with a large white star overlaid in the centre.

 The State Seal

 The coat of arms or the state seal has two chinthe(mythical lions) facing opposite one another, and at its centre is a map of Burma.
 The coat of arms is surrounded by traditional Burmese flower designs and a star at its top.
 A five-pointed star is at the top centre and “The Union of Myanmar” is written along the bottom of the seal.
 Burmese is a Tibeto-Burman language whose alphabet is derived from South Indian scripts.
 The largest ethnic group that speaks Burmese is the Myanma; there is a smaller Burmese-speaking ethnic group known as Baramagyi (or Barua).

 Myanmar is a country of great ethnic diversity.
 The Burmans, who form the largest group, account for more than half of the population.
 They are concentrated in the Irrawaddy River valley and in the coastal strips, with an original homeland in the central dry zone.

 The Irrawaddy and Sittang deltas were once peopled by the Mon, who likely entered the country more than two millennia ago from their kingdoms in the Chao Phraya River valley in Thailand.